 While we were there we started the Saturday morning with the high ropes, this included a different level of challenges at different heights.
 There was a group of 6 of six of us taking part, plenty of time to each have a go at 2-3 activities.
 In better weather, you can use the equipment with a guide to do race challenges against each other.
 We, unfortunately, got snowed on halfway through to pace and activities were limited.

 While we were doing our activity we spotted a small boat of people on the lake.
 There are plenty of canoe, boat and water sports activities to do.
 There is something for everyone from group electric boat hire, mini captain’s adventure boats for children and paddle boarding.

 Within the Plaza at Center Parcs, there is a number of things to do but the main one that I was impressed with was the swimming pools, water slides and jacuzzi areas.
 The swimming facilities at Longleat Forest include a subtropical swimming paradise with warm waters, lots of trees and fun for everyone.

 Aqua Sana is the perfect place to relax before leaving the blissful peace at Center Parcs.
-We obviously were feeling a little worse for wear on the Sunday of our trip and so this was the best place to chill out and recover.
+We obviously were feeling a little worse for wear on the Sunday of our trip.
+So this was the best place to chill out and recover.
 Aqua Sana also has a place for groups that can be booked for special events called the Hideaway.
-Due to the snow, the spa was short staffed and so we couldn’t have the private room and service but we were more than looked after throughout the day with plenty of delicious food, snacks and drinks.
+Due to the snow, the spa was short staffed and so we couldn’t have the private room and service.
+We were more than looked after throughout the day with plenty of delicious food, snacks and drinks.

 The spa has over 15 rooms to experience from hot saunas to meditation rooms.
 There is also quiet areas with water beds for relaxing and the heated pool in the courtyard.
 We loved sitting in the heated pool as the snow fell onto our heads.